 Alternatively, under the Company's Bylaws, if a stockholder does not want to submit a proposal for inclusion in our proxy statement but wants to introduce it at our 2021 annual meeting of stockholders, or intends to nominate a person for election to the Board directly (rather than by recommending such person as a candidate to our Nominating & Corporate Governance Committee as described below under "Board of Directors-Committees of the Board - Nominating & Corporate Governance Committee"), the stockholder must submit the proposal or nomination in writing at the address below between April 16, 2021 and May 16, 2021.
 If, however, the 2021 annual meeting of stockholders is held more than 30 days before or more than 30 days after the anniversary of the 2020 Annual Meeting, the stockholder must submit any such proposal no later than the 90th calendar day prior to the 2021 annual meeting of stockholders or 10 days following the date on which the date of the 2021 annual meeting of stockholders is publicly announced.
-The stockholder's submission must be made by a registered stockholder on his or her behalf or on behalf of a beneficial owner of the shares, and must include detailed information specified in our Bylaws concerning the proposal or nominee, as the case may be, and detailed information as to the stockholder's that do not meet these requirements.
+The stockholder's submission must be made by a registered stockholder on his or her behalf or on behalf of a beneficial owner of the shares, and must include detailed information specified in our Bylaws concerning the proposal or nominee, as the case may be, and detailed information as to the stockholder's interests in Company securities.
+We will not entertain any proposals or nominations at the 2021 annual meeting of stockholders that do not meet these requirements.